eflautt/ga-data-science/lessons/lesson-09/readme.md

 Recall that `e` is the inverse of the natural log.
 As t increases/decreases, the result is closer to 1 or 0.
 When t = 0, the result would be 0.5.

-Since it is `t` that decides how much to increase or decrease the value away from 0.5, `t` can help with interpretation to solve for something like a coefficient.
+Since `t` decides how much to increase or decrease the value away from 0.5, `t` can help with interpretation when solving for something like a coefficient.
 But in its current form, it is not as useful.

 <a name="demo-logit"></a>
 ### Demo: What does the Sigmoid Function look like on a chart?